EZRA-DVLPR/dotfiles/README.md

 I utilize 2 machines for what I do:
 1. My laptop which is a Macbook Pro that I use for development remotely.
-2. My primary machine however, is a dual-boot Windows/Linux machine.
+2. My primary machine however, is a dual-boot Windows/Linux machine that I use for gaming and development.

-I use arch btw. lmao
+I use arch btw. lol

-This repo is a collection of the dotfiles that are used to configure my machines so they are more in sync with one another for work.
+This repo is a collection of the dotfiles that are used to configure my machines so my digital workstations are more in sync with one another for work-related stuff.

 ## Quick Description of my setup for my Arch Linux machine

 > [!Note]
-> My Arch setup uses 3 types of ways to use the PC:
+> My Arch part of the PC has 3 different ways of logging in as a user:
-> 1. With Awesome WM where I configured it from the bottom up
+> 1. Awesome WM (where I configured it from the bottom up)
-> 2. With KDE Plasma 6 (Wayland)
+> 2. KDE Plasma 6 (Wayland)
-> 3. With KDE Plasma 6 (X11)
+> 3. KDE Plasma 6 (X11)

 - OS: Arch
 - Window Manager: Awesome, KWin
 - Widgets: Rofi(?)
 - Notifications: Rofi(?)
 - Shell: Zshell
-- Terminal: + tmux
+- Terminal: WezTerm + tmux
 - Editor: Neovim
 - File Manager: Dolphin
 - Status Bar: Polybar (?)
-- Keyboard layout: QWERTY, (Soon to be DVORAK)
+- Keyboard layout: QWERTY, (currently learning DVORAK)
 - Browser: Floorp, Brave

 ## Demo